-1. CCMs shall ensure that their national legislation applies to all crews1 working on fishing vessels fishing for highly migratory fish stocks that are authorized to flying their flag [in the areas beyond their own national jurisdictions of the WCPF Convention Area and, where appropriate and applicable, CCMs shall adopt measures into their national legislation to establish minimum standards regulating crew labour conditions,] as provided for in the following paragraphs of this CMM.
+areas beyond their own national jurisdictions of the WCPF Convention Area and, where appropriate and applicable, CCMs shall adopt measures into their national legislation to establish minimum standards regulating crew labour conditions,] as provided for in the following paragraphs of this CMM.

-Iter (USA): The following paragraphs apply to all areas of high seas and all exclusive economic zones in the Convention Area [except where otherwise stated].
-Coastal CCMs are encouraged to take consistent measures in archipelagic waters and territorial seas and to inform the Commission Secretariat of the relevant measures that they will apply in these waters
+1ter: The following paragraphs apply to vessels fishing for highly migratory fish stocks in the Convention area, except for artisanal small-scale vessels.
+Coastal CCMs are encouraged to take consistent measures in archipelagic waters and territorial seas and to inform the Commission Secretariat of the relevant measures that they will apply in these waters.